Call for appointment:410-328-5842 410-328-5842

 Transmyocardial revascularization (TMR) is a highly specialized procedure to treat patients with severe coronary artery disease and angina who cannot undergo standard coronary artery bypass grafting.

-TMR is a surgical procedure that uses a laser to make “channels,” or small holes, directly into the heart muscle.
+It uses a laser to make “channels,” or small holes, directly into the heart muscle.
 The outside of the heart muscle seals up immediately.
 TMR can reduce angina (severe pain the chest, neck, jaw and shoulders) and improve the quality of life in patients with coronary artery disease.

 Here’s how it works: